For young people leaving formal care

 - have agreed with their case worker that the proposed use and timing of TILA is appropriate.

 They can access the allowance in up to six instalments as agreed with their case worker.
-The application process is online and payment is made by Centrelink.

 The previous 24 month time limit to apply for funding assistance will no longer apply.

 For young people leaving informal care

 Young people leaving informal care are not eligible for TILA.